Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Methodology

 \subsection{Enhancement}

 To optimize the initial distribution as a source-like distribution, masking introduces the essential diversity required for effective recovery.
-However, masking also presents challenges.
+However, masking presents challenges.
 A large masking ratio can introduce sufficient diversity, increasing the chances of finding an optimal solution.
-However, it risks model collapse, where the recovery model shortcuts the learning process by filling masked parts with constant values, minimizing entropy without capturing the true underlying structure, as proof in Appendix \ref{sec:trivial_solution}.
-On the other hand, using a small masking ratio avoids this collapse but fails to provide enough diversity for the model to learn an optimal source-like distribution.
+However, it risks model collapse, where the recovery model shortcuts the learning process by filling masked parts with constant values, minimizing entropy without capturing the true underlying structure, as proof in Section \ref{sec:trivial_solution}.
+Using a small masking ratio avoids this collapse but fails to provide enough diversity for the model to learn an optimal source-like distribution.

 \paragraph{Anchor-based Recovery Diversity Maximization} To effectively enhance diversity for optimal recovery, we introduce the anchor-based recovery diversity maximization module.
 This module encourages recovery diversity by maximizing the distance between recovered samples and their original samples.
-By pushing the recovered samples to diverge from their original forms, the samples are forced to enhance diversity (see proof in Appendix \ref{sec:diversity}), allowing to explore a broader range of features that are crucial for capturing the complexity of the source distribution.
+By pushing the recovered samples to diverge from their original forms, the samples are forced to enhance diversity (proof in Section \ref{sec:diversity}), allowing to explore a broader range of features that are crucial for capturing the complexity of the source distribution.
 However, without proper constraints, this recovery diversity maximization may cause the recovered samples to deviate in unintended directions, as shown in Fig. \ref{fig:ARDM} (a), leading to distributions that are not aligned with the source domain and hurting performance.
-To prevent this, we further introduce anchors to guide the process and ensure that the diversity remain consistent with the source distribution.
+To prevent this, we further introduce anchors to guide the process and ensure that the diversity remains consistent with the source distribution.
 Anchors act as reference points as shown in Fig. \ref{fig:ARDM} (b), balancing diversity with fidelity to the source domain.